 The commercialization stage represents a developmental inflection point, where the value proposition and potential for product-market fit are validated, so the next step is to focus on execution, namely growth.

-Otherwise known as the growth stage, the products/services of companies at this stage have begun to gain widespread adoption and their branding is starting to receive more recognition in its markets.
+Otherwise known as the growth stage, the products/services of companies at this stage have begun to gain widespread adoption and their branding is starting to receive more recognition in their markets.

-Revenue tends to climb and operating margins begin to expand with increased scale; however, the company is still likely far from being net cash flow positive (i.e., the “bottom line” has yet to turn a profit).
+Generally, revenue tends to climb and operating margins begin to expand with increased scale; however, the company is still likely far from being net cash flow positive (i.e. the “bottom line” has yet to turn a profit).

 In theory, companies should have made tangible progress toward profitability.
 While most late-stage companies do indeed achieve decent levels of profitability, the competitive nature of certain industries often forces companies to continue to spend aggressively (i.e. on sales and marketing), thus keeping profitability levels low.